smoczy123/vector-store/README.md

 ## Development builds

+You need to install [Rust
+environment](https://www.rust-lang.org/tools/install).
+To install all components run `rustup install` in the main directory of the repository.

 Development workflow is similar to the typical `Cargo` development in Rust.

 ```
 $ cargo b [-r]
 $ cargo r [-r]
 ```

 ## Docker image